Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: Introduction

 \newcolumntype{g}{>{\columncolor{LightCyan}}c}

-Several recent papers \citep{xiong2024iterative,xie2024exploratory,zhao2024sharp,foster2025good} switched the focus to analyzing the suboptimality defined via the regularized objective \eqref{eq:obj-teaser}, under which an $\Omega(\epsilon^{-1})$ sample complexity is possible \citep[Theorem~3.6]{zhao2024sharp}.
-However, even restricted to the pure $\iid$ setting, existing analyses in this vein either result in still $\tilde{O}(\epsilon^{-2})$ bounds \citep{xiong2024iterative,xie2024exploratory} or has a stringent all-policy concentrabiity dependency in their upper bounds \citep{zhao2024sharp} (See \Cref{sec:cb:setup} for details on coverage conditions).
-Thus, there are by far no perfectly matching bounds down to both the dependency of $\epsilon^{-1}$ and concrete coverage conditions for KL-regularized offline decision making.
-Moreover, these theoretical analyses set KL as the right target by default; but reverse KL is the $f$-divergence with $f(x) = x\log x$, which is merely convex.
-Therefore, it is also unknown whether those choices with even nicer (e.g., strongly convex) $f$, whose performance against the reward maximization objective can be provably promising \citep{zhan2022offline,gabbianelli2024importance,huang2024correcting}, can enjoy a better coverage dependency in the sample complexity under the corresponding regularized objectives.
-These perspectives motivate an open problem:
+Several recent papers \citep{xiong2024iterative,xie2024exploratory,zhao2024sharp,foster2025good,aminian2025theoretical} switched the focus to analyzing the sub-optimality defined via the regularized objective \eqref{eq:obj-teaser}, under which an $\Omega(\epsilon^{-1})$ sample complexity is possible \citep[Theorem~3.6]{zhao2024sharp}.
+However, even restricted to the pure $\iid$ setting, existing analyses in this vein either result in still $\tilde{O}(\epsilon^{-2})$ bounds \citep{xiong2024iterative,xie2024exploratory} or has stringent (local) all-policy concentrability dependencies in their upper bounds \citep{zhao2024sharp,aminian2025theoretical}.\footnote{See \Cref{sec:cb:setup} for details on coverage conditions.} Thus, there are by far no tight bounds in terms of both the dependency of $\epsilon^{-1}$ and data coverage conditions for KL-regularized offline decision making.
+In addition, all analyses above set KL as the right target by default; but reverse KL is the $f$-divergence with $f(x) = x\log x$, which is merely convex.
+Therefore, it is also unknown whether $f$-divergence regularizers with even nicer (e.g., strongly convex) $f$, whose performance against the reward maximization objective are provably promising \citep{zhan2022offline,gabbianelli2024importance,huang2024correcting}, can enjoy a better coverage dependency in their sample complexity when the corresponding regularized objectives serve as the performance metric.
+Because data coverage (i.e., concentrability) conditions captures the crucial distributional shift issue in offline RL~\citep{levine2020offline}, the aforementioned perspectives motivate a pivotal open problem: